 - At least one column containing numeric values.
 The values in the second, third, etc. column will define the size of the donut slices.
 In your final chart, one numerical column will result in one extra donut.
 The more numerical columns you upload, the more donuts your chart will have.

 The most important thing you have to keep in mind is that a donut chart always represents a whole, i.e. 100%.
 Therefore, you can only use data that is based on exclusive values.
 Making a donut chart of a survey that allows multiple answers will lead to a misleading chart.
-Use a bar chart instead, but never a donut chart.
+In that case, it is better to opt for a stacked bar chart than a multiple donuts chart.

 category Canada China Norway bottom 50% 5.6 11.0 1.1 next 40% 46.7 40.6 49.4 top 10% 47.7 48.4 49.5